Cheap Flights to Fukuoka

 How long is the flight to Fukuoka?

 If you’re planning a trip to Fukuoka, we at eDreams have looked into the most popular routes to help you plan ahead.
-From Queenstown, the flight takes about 15h 10m; from Wellington, around 15h 36m; and from Auckland, roughly 16h.
+From Queenstown, the flight takes about 15h 8m; from Auckland, around 15h 39m; and from Christchurch, roughly 15h 59m.

 Flight Time (in hours)